diana-hep/oamap/README.rst

     # 92.1167215271
     # ...

-For the file format comparision table, I made an "OAMap file" by putting the OAMap arrays into a `Numpy npz file <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html>`_, which is a dead-simple format for a collection of arrays.
-However, I could have put them into a ROOT file, which would have given the ROOT file the missing data packing feature.
+For the file format comparision table (previous section), the "OAMap file" was really a `Numpy npz file <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html>`_, a dead-simple format when you only want to save a set of named arrays.
+I could have instead put them in a ROOT file, which would have given the ROOT file the missing data handling that worked so well for the exoplanets dataset.

 Schemas
 """""""